vectorgrp/xcp-lite/README.md

 A CalSeg may be shared among multiple threads.
 It it cloned like an Arc, implements the Deref trait for convinience and does not do any locks to deref to the inner calibration parameter page struct.
 A sync method must be called on each clone, to make new calibration changes visible in each thread.
 The sync method shares a mutex with all clones.
 Each clone holds a shadow copy of the calibration values on heap.

-Measurement code instrumentation provides event definition and registration of measurement objects.
-Measurement objects can be captured (copied to a buffer inside the event) or accessed directly in memory.
-This works for variables on heap or stack.
+Measurement code instrumentation provides event definition, registration or capture of measurement objects.
+Measurement objects can be captured (copied to a buffer inside the event) or accessed directly on stack memory after being registered.
+Capture works for variables on heap or stack.
+Measurement variables can be registered as single instance or multi instance, which creates one variaable instance for each thread instance.
+Variable names and event names are automaticaally extended with an index in this case.

 The registration of objects has to be completed, before the A2L file is generated.
 The A2l is created at latest on connect of the XCP client tool.
-Objects created later, will not be visible to the XCP client tool.
+Objects created later, will not be visible to CANape.

 ``` rust